ShunSakurai/check_forbidden/README.md

 You can open the program by double-clicking Check Forbidden.exe or its alias.

 - Choose bilingual file(s) by clicking "Bilingual" or by typing / pasting the path to the file
-- Choose a CSV or text file containing the list of forbidden terms
+- Choose a CSV file or a text file containing the list of forbidden terms
 - Choose the path and the name of the result file to be exported.
 The default is the first bilingual file's path + "checked_result.csv"
 - Click "Run!"